CDP Reporting 2025: A Mid-Market Guide to Higher Scores

 Using a third-party with experience in CDP submissions and with access to sustainability software, such as tools to calculate Greenhouse Gas Emissions, can ensure you are accurately measuring, managing, and reporting your data and can conduct assurances, which can have a substantial impact on your score.
 Sustainability and climate specialists can also help you use the sustainability data that you have collected to build effective, impactful, and data-driven strategies to ensure you are prepared to meet any future requests for your sustainability data and to improve your CDP score.

-Good.Lab can help your company report to CDP and improve a previous score
+Good.Lab can help your company report to CDP and improve a previous score.

 CDP reporting has become a crucial standard for environmental data disclosure, with many companies now requiring their suppliers to share similar information.
 If you haven’t started reporting to CDP or received a request yet, it’s likely only a matter of time.

-As you aim to enhance your CDP score, consider leveraging Good.Lab’s sustainability software, supported by our seasoned ESG experts.
+As you aim to enhance your CDP score, consider leveraging Good.Lab’s sustainability software, supported by our seasoned sustainability experts.
 Our team has successfully navigated hundreds of companies through the intricate CDP questionnaire process and helped dozens more improve their scores.
 For a detailed case study on how we assisted the healthcare non-profit CISCRP in achieving successful CDP submissions, click here to read their story.

 👉 For expert guidance and support in your CDP reporting cycle, get in touch with Good.Lab’s team by clicking here.